 There are multiple options available for Linux distributions in WSL.
 We will however pick ubuntu server 18.4 for our demonstration.

 First we will need to enable the WLS option on Windows Server 2019 by executing the following command in powershell.
-Don’t forget to open powershell as administrator.
+Don’t forget to

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux